tbrunsch/Zenodot/README.md

 # Parser Settings

 It is obligatory to create an instance of `ParserSettings` in order to create a parser.
-This instance is created via a `ParserSettingsBuilder`, which is returned by the factory method `ParserSettingsUtils.createBuilder()`.
+This instance is created via a `ParserSettingsBuilder`, which is returned by the factory method `ParserSettingsBuilder.create()`.
 Several options are available:

   - Completion mode: With the completion mode you can configure how code completions are generated.
 You can specify whether the whole word or only the word until the caret is considered for suggesting completions and whether only the word until the caret or the whole word is proposed to be replaced.
 Example: Consider the text "text" and assume that the caret is between "te" and "xt".
 Furthermore, assume that there are two potential completions "test" and "texture".
     * `CompletionMode.COMPLETE_AND_REPLACE_UNTIL_CARET`: The text "te" is completed.
 Both completions, "test" and "texture", are matching completions of "te".
 The completions suggest to replace the text "te".
 The new text would therefore be "testxt" or "texturext", respectively.